Morning sickness | Causes, symptoms and remedies

 We know being sick is gloomy and sometimes quite isolating, but the good news is, chances are nothing is wrong with you or your baby, this is all supposed to happen.
 So, as long as you're drinking lots of water and not losing weight, then your baby's wellbeing should not be affected.

-However, if you are throwing up very frequently and unable to leave the house due to severe nausea, you could have a condition called Hyperemesis Gravidarum.Kate Middleton suffered with it throughout all her pregnancies, and thanks to the exposure of the condition, HG is now starting to be recognised by medical professionals as very incapacitating.
+However, if you are throwing up very frequently and unable to leave the house due to severe nausea, you could have a condition called Hyperemesis Gravidarum.
+Kate Middleton suffered with it throughout all her pregnancies, and thanks to the exposure of the condition, HG is now starting to be recognised by medical professionals as very incapacitating.

 Having been described in this way - "HG is morning sickness like a hurricane is a little bit of rain”, you can imagine that the condition will make you violently nauseous.
 In fact, it can cause you to throw up, up to 50 times a day.
-You’re more likely to develop HG if you’re

-• having a multiple birth
+• Having a multiple birth

-• if your mum or sister had the condition while they were pregnant
+• If your mum or sister had the condition while they were pregnant

 Although the condition itself won’t harm your child, the effects of dehydration and being unable to keep down food can affect the healthy growth of a baby.
 If you are experiencing symptoms like these, book an appointment with your doctor immediately and he/she can provide the best advice going forward.

-How long will the morning sickness last?
+How long will morning sickness last?

 Your morning sickness should subside between 14 weeks pregnant and 16 weeks, but for some women, it can continue a little longer.
 For an unfortunate few, it lasts throughout pregnancy, but fingers crossed that's not you!